cablehead/xs/README.md

 ## Built-in Topics

+- `stream.cross.start` - emmitted when server mounts the stream to expose an API

 - `stream.cross.pulse` - a heartbeat event you can configure to be emitted every N seconds when in follow mode